-The space sector is not limited to commercial or military usage: for 2021, 20% of ESA's budget is dedicated to science and exploration missions [36].
-The ISS was also created for that purpose, and it is currently used for space research.
-The Station is supposed to operate until December 2024, but this deadline is likely to be extended until at least 2031 [37].
+The space sector is not limited to commercial or military usage: for 2023, 8.4% of ESA's budget is dedicated to science and exploration missions [40].
+The ISS was also created for that purpose, and is currently used for space research.
+The Station is supposed to operate until December 2024, but this deadline is likely to be extended until at least 2031 [41] emphasizing the interest of the scientific community to the space activities.